ConfederacyOfGaia/Gaia/players-guide.md

 #### Tundra Elves

 The tundra elves live deep in the Thundersnow Tundra, alongside the Vella.
 Tundra elves use a long-handled shortsword called a *boartooth*, which is identical to a shortsword except that it has the versatile (1d8) property.
+This weapon is considerd a monk weapon for tundra elf monks.

 ***Appearance.*** Tundra elves have pale skin; black, dark blue, or bluish-black hair; and light blue, light green, or light grey eyes.